news – Winter 2020

 If you want to live a life of balance, try this: Turn off the news for a while, meditate, turn on Mozart, walk through the forest or the mountains and begin to make yourself a zone of peace.
 Let go of the latest story.
 Listen more deeply.
 When we react to insecurity with fear we worsen the problem — we create a frightened society.
 Instead we can use courage and compassion to respond calmly with a fearless heart.”

 Yoga is a timeless art and science of arriving in the present moment with vivid aliveness.
 The practice of yoga provides us with a ground to deepen our understanding of ourselves, others, and our environment.

 We return to our original state, one of content, equanimity and wholeness, interconnected to all of life.
 Through consistent practice of yoga we may experience our life with presence ease and grace, and throughout difficulty feel well resourced to respond effectively.

 Karla is a skilled, experienced and qualified teacher.
+She has taught yoga for over 20 years.
 Her practical and intuitive approach to teaching leads students to a deeper experiential understanding of breath, balanced posture and integrated movement.